BrunoMoureau/XamarinTemplate/README.md

 ### Settings objects

 You can retrieve properties from appsettings file using **AppSettings** class.
-They could be single properties or objects.
+They could be simple properties or objects.
 ```
 var appSettings = new AppSettings(_assembly);
 appSettings.Get<EnvironmentSettings>("Environment");